Geography KS1/KS2: Rivers

 It explores the main aspects of each leg of the river journey, introducing pupils to vocabulary to describe the river journey and to the key features of rivers along the way.

-This video is a useful tool to show pupils how the river journey changes as it moves from source to mouth.
+This short film is a useful tool to show pupils how the river journey changes as it moves from source to mouth.

 It can be used to describe what happens at each stage of the river journey and to look in detail at how the river changes over the course of that journey.

-Pupils could discuss where they have seen examples of features shown in the video.
+Pupils could discuss where they have seen examples of features shown in the film.

 They could also discuss why they think the river changes as it moves from source to mouth.